follow us

 South Beach

 , or SoBe, is a mecca for Art Deco architecture.
 A guided walking tour is $20, and in 90 minutes, you get an insider’s look at the buildings and interiors that make SoBe special.
-For more information, go to the Miami Design Preservation League website, or just come early to 1001 Ocean Drive, where tours depart at 10:30 a.m. every day but Thursday, when they begin at 6:30 PM.
+For more information, go to the Miami Design Preservation League website, or just come early to 1001 Ocean Drive, where tours depart at 10:30 a.m. every day with an additional tour Thursdays at 6:30 p.m.

 We do shopping here, too.